 Should I schedule a preconception check-up? – Ethel M., via Instagram

 To answer your question in one word: Yes.
-If you’re willing and able to get lab tests done as you prepare to conceive, I’d say go for it!
-Having this information can promote optimal health, whether or not you ultimately decide if you want to conceive a child or not.
+If you want to and can get lab tests done as you prepare to conceive, go for it!
+Having this information can promote optimal health.
+This benefits you whether or not you ultimately decide if you want to have a baby or not.
 As you discover your unique situation, you can supplement or make other lifestyle changes accordingly.
 This information can help you feel your very best and know where you’re at so that you can make informed choices.

 So, that’s my simple answer: yes.
 But, I’ll give you a little more information about what you can expect during a preconception check-up with your OBGYN or other health care provider.

 In our blog 5 Ways You (And Your Partner) Can Prepare for Conception, we discussed lab testing as an option for couples preparing to conceive.
 While this isn’t a necessary step for all couples looking to start a family, it can provide important information.
 Think back to the last time you had a full blood panel done to better understand how your body is functioning.
-It may have been months (or years) ago, or you may have never been tested (in the case of nutrient deficiencies and sperm health).
-I personally find lab testing to be an important step since it can identify possible imbalances that you may not be aware you’re dealing with.
+It may have been months (or years) ago.
+You may have never been tested (in the case of nutrient deficiencies and sperm health).
+I personally find lab testing to be an important step.
+It can identify possible imbalances that you may not be aware you’re dealing with.
 As the saying goes, “test, don’t guess.”
 This is true during the preconception period, your pregnancy, and in the postpartum period.

 Want more of my suggestions for preconception health?
 Sign up for The Bump Files, our monthly newsletter.
 As a thank you, we’ll send you a free 15-page preconception health guide, including a few tests to consider.